Biden builds a team of longtime allies, with few fresh faces at the top

 The other non-veteran was David Shulkin, who was appointed by Trump.
 But Shulkin was a physician and longtime health-care executive, so his experience meshed more clearly with VA’s mission of providing medical care.

-McDonough’s name was not on a list circulated to Capitol Hill and veterans groups, which were led to believe the top contender was Democratic former Pennsylvania representative Patrick Murphy, an Iraq War veteran.
+McDonough’s name was not on a list circulated to Capitol Hill and veterans groups, which were led to believe the top contender was Patrick Murphy, a Democratic former congressman from Pennsylvania and an Iraq War veteran.

 “I don’t get it.
 I don’t understand the nomination,” said Joe Chenelly, executive director of American Veterans, an advocacy group known as Amvets.
 “He’s not a veteran.
 What we really want to understand is Joe Biden’s thinking on this.
 There were some really good candidates out there.
 McDonough has no background in health care or experience running a big organization.”